meenu10802/meenu10802/README.md

 -                               Languages I know: Python, Typescript no I don't consider HTML,css as programming lang

-- 🔭 Some of my clients website [Dusk and Dawn](https://www.khaacheckpictures.com/)
+- 🔭 Some of my clients website [Khaachek Pictures](https://www.khaacheckpictures.com/)

 - 🌱 I’m currently learning **Pentesting, Security and Malware Analysing**

-- 👯 I have worked as Web Developer at (Kioto Labs)
+- 👯 I completed my first internship as a Web developer at (Kioto Labs), which marked the beginning of my journey into web development.

 - 🤝 I was Data Analyst Intern at [Tradub](Tradub)